-Quarter-to-quarter percent changes are calculated from unrounded data and are not annualized.
+Quarter-to-quarter percent changes are calculated from unrounded data and are annualized.
+Annualized rates of change can be calculated as follows: (((level of later quarter / level of earlier quarter)^4)-1)*100.
 Quarterly estimates are expressed at seasonally adjusted annual rates, unless otherwise specified.
 Quarter-to-quarter dollar changes are differences between published estimates.

 BEA groups all 50 states and the District of Columbia into eight distinct regions for purposes of data collecting and analyses: New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont); Mideast (Delaware, District of Columbia, Maryland, New Jersey, New York, and Pennsylvania); Great Lakes (Illinois, Indiana, Michigan, Ohio, and Wisconsin); Plains (Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota); Southeast (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia); Southwest (Arizona, New Mexico, Oklahoma, and Texas); Rocky Mountain (Colorado, Idaho, Montana, Utah, and Wyoming); and Far West (Alaska, California, Hawaii, Nevada, Oregon, and Washington).